top of page

 This page was created by David Hunt who after easing into retirement kindly passed it on to me, Cesar Hernandez, an independent early keyboard technician based in England.
 D. Hunt's registry of Broadwood grand pianofortes was a tremendous task and he made it available to the general public as a free source of information.
 It is in that spirit that we now take over and will try to add some other useful information.
 My recent studies on physics and engineering, have provided me with an understanding from the point of view of science and design that helps me to find optimal solutions for repairs.

-I have been tuning for the next festivals: Early Opera Festival, Malta; Cheltenham, Bath, and Tetbury Festivals and I am in charge of the tuning and maintenance of the Richard Burnett Collection (ex-Finchcocks).
-In February 2023 I participated as the tuner for the Temperament Festival at the University of Southampton coordinated by David Owen Norris.
-In 2024 I will repeat and also will give a practical demonstration of tuning.
+I have been tuning for the next festivals: Early Opera Festival, Malta; Cheltenham, Bath, and Tetbury Festivals and I was in charge of the tuning and maintenance of the Richard Burnett Collection (ex-Finchcocks) for more than three years.
+In February 2023 I participated as the tuner for the Temperament Festival at the University of Southampton (David Owen Norris, artistic director).
+In 2024 I repeated and also gave a practical demonstration of tuning.

 Acknowledgements: